EdenKupe/anarchysf/pages/p/000300 Emile Pataud and Emile Pouget.md

 title: "How We Shall Bring about the Revolution: Syndicalism and the Co-operative Commonwealth (original title Comment nous ferons la Révolution)"
 format: "book"
 category: "p"
-yearReleased: "1909;second edition with preface by Peter Kropotkin 1911"
+yearReleased: "1909; second edition with preface by Peter Kropotkin 1911"
 author: "Emile Pataud and Emile Pouget"
 ---
 Plodding but worthy  attempt at describing how the syndicalist revolution took place in a near-future  France.
 The clunky English translation doesn't help.